reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Objection

-## Constructivism

-### Sharon Street - What is Constructivism?

-### Korsgaard - Kantian Constructivism

-### John Rawls - Kantian Constructivism

 ### Objection

 # REALISM

-Moral facts exist and explain our actual or hypothetical moral views.
+Moral statements are truth-apt and aim at describing moral facts.
+The moral facts are ontologically independent of our actual or hypothetical moral judgments.
+Further, moral facts can explain our moral judgments.

 ## Naturalism